antixenoinitiative/axiwiki/builds.md

 - Armour: ⭐⭐⭐⭐
 - Firepower: ⭐⭐⭐⭐

-Recommendation: A great ship for those who find the Chieftain too responsive.
+Recommendation: A great ship for those who find the Chieftain too responsive, or want to use shards or chargers.

 [Coriolis Shieldless Build](https://s.orbis.zone/fnnx)